edgedb/edgedb/docs/stdlib/cfg.rst

   .. note::

-      This setting can also be conveniently accessed via the "Config" dropdown menu at the top of the EdgeDB UI (accessible by running the CLI command ``edgedb ui`` from within a project).
+      This setting can also be conveniently accessed via the "Config" dropdown menu at the top of the Gel UI (accessible by running the CLI command ``edgedb ui`` from within a project).
 The setting will apply only to your UI session, so you won't have to remember to re-enable it when you're done.